stepherg/bbfdm/tools/README.md

 ---
 **NOTE**

-  1. All defined plugins will be treated as plugins except the ones that have the micro-service option defined will be treated as micro-services.
-  2. The `micro-service` option should be defined in the plugin only if you want to overwrite a specific Object introduced in the main tree.
-  3. All the tools need to be executed from the top directory.
+> All the tools need to be executed from the top directory.
 ---